OpenShipping/openshipping.github.io/shipping-api/event-api.md

 # Event API

 ## Targeted Scope, Processes and Technology
 Event API has been driven primarily by participating shipping lines since the October 2018 workshop under OpenShipping.org.
-The majority of the content has been agreed among all OpenShipping.org participants – importantly decisions about which existing standard to build upon (listed on a later slide).
+The majority of the content has been agreed among all OpenShipping.org participants – importantly decisions about which existing standard to build upon (listed later).

 But the shipping lines’ focus in establishing the Event API is specifically based upon use cases around: